LeHaine/littlekt-game-base/art/README.md

 ## Exporting tiles for use with **LDtk**
 Open the `tiles.aseprite` file which will contain all the tiles used in the **LDtk** project.
-Exporting the tiles to `src/commonMain/resources/tiles.png` to be used by the **LDtk** project and **Korge**.
+Exporting the tiles to `src/commonMain/resources/tiles.png` to be used by the **LDtk** project and **LittleKt**.

 ## Misc
 If you need to change settings on the **TexturePacker** file, then open up the `tiles.tps` file and edit the settings there.
-It is currently set up to handle exporting correctly for pixel art in Korge.
+It is currently set up to handle exporting correctly for pixel art in LittleKt.
 This will probably work for most art styles.